MathieuNls/bianca/bianca.md

 ## Project Repository Selection {#sec:rep}

 To select the projects used to evaluate our approach, we followed three simple criteria.
 First, the projects need to be in Java and use Maven to manage dependencies.
 This way, we can automatically extract the dependencies and perform the clustering of projects.
 The second criterion is to have projects that enjoy a large community support and interest.
 We selected projects that have at least 2000 followers.
 A different threshold could be used.
 Finally, the projects must have a public issue repository to be able to mine their past issues and the fixes.
-We queried Github with these criteria and retrieved 42 projects (see Table \ref{tab:results} for the list of projects), including those from some of major open-source contributors including Alibaba, Apache Software Foundation, Eclipse, Facebook, Google and Square.
+We queried Github with these criteria and retrieved 42 projects (see Table \ref{tab:results} for the list of projects), including those from some of major open-source contributors such as Alibaba, Apache Software Foundation, Eclipse, Facebook, Google and Square.

-## Building a database of defect-commits and fix-commits {#sub:golden}

-\comment{Emad}{There is a lot of repetition here about commit-guru from section 3B.
-I say remove the commmit-guru text and just say as discussed earlier in section 3B}

-To validate the results obtained by BIANCA, we needed to use a reliable approach marking defect-commits.
-For this, we turned to Commit-guru [@Rosen2015] which has the ability to unwind the complete history of a project and label commits as defect-commits if they appear to be linked to a closed issue.
-We use the commit-guru labels as the baseline to compute the precision and recall of BIANCA.
-The process used by Commit-guru to identify commits that introduce a defect is simple and reliable in terms of accuracy and computation time [REF TSE].
-First, Commit-guru downloads all the issues that were classified as bug by the project team and closed by a commit from the project management system.
-Second, for each issue, Commit-guru extracts the commit that fixed the issue which is simply known as _fix_ or _fix commit_.
-From the _fix_ commit, Commit-guru computes the _blame/annotate_ scm operation.
-The  _blame/annotate_ allows to retrieve the parent commits of the _fix commit_.
-The parent commits of the _fix commits_ are known as _defect introducing-commits_ as they introduced modification that lead to an issue and a fix.
-Finally, all the defect-introducing commits compose a database against which we can compare the performances of our approach in terms of precision and recall.
-Each time BIANCA classifies a commit as _risky_, we can confirm the correctness of the  classification by checking if the _risky_ commit is in the database of defect-introducing commits.
-The same evaluation process is used by other approaches in the field [@ElEmam2001; @Lee2011a; @Bhattacharya2011; @Kpodjedo2010].

-## Process of comparing new commits {#sec:newcommits}

-As our approach relies on commit pre-hooks to detect risky commit, we had to find a way to *replay* past commits.
-To do so, we *cloned* our test subjects, and then created a new branch called *BIANCA*.
-When created, this branch is reinitialized at the initial state of the project (the first commit) and each commit can be replayed as they have originally been.
-For each commit, we store the time taken for *BIANCA* to run, the number of detected clone pairs and, the commits that match the current commit.
-As an example, let's assume that we have three commits from two projects.
-At time $t_1$,  commit $c_1$ in project $p_1$ introduces a defect.
-The defect is experienced on field by an user that reports it via an issue $i_1$ at $t_2$.
-A developer fixes the defect introduced by $c_1$ in commit $c_2$ and closes $i_1$ at $t_3$.
-From $t_3$ we known that $c_1$ introduced a defect using the process described in Section \ref{sub:golden}.
-If at $t_4$, $c_3$ is pushed to $p_2$ and $c_3$ matches $c_1$ after preprocessing, pretty-printing and formatting, then $c_3$ is classified as _risky_ by BIANCA and $c_2$ is proposed to the developer as a potential solution for the defect introduced in $c_3$.

-To measure similarity between pairs of commits, we used threshold of ($\alpha$ = 35%).
-In order to choose our threshold, we could not run all the experiments with all the values of alpha.
-Indeed, the experimentation took nearly three months on 48 Amazon VPS (Virtual Private Server) running in parallel.
-Instead, we used a random 1% subsample of our dataset and incremented alpha from 1 to 100%.
-Figure \ref{fig:alpha-deter} presents the result obtained with $\alpha$ between 30% and 40%.
-The current value offers the best results with our random subsample.

-\input{tex/alpha}

-It should also be noted that in clone detection a threshold of around 30% is considered an adequate threshold above which two code blocks are deemed to be clones, especially for clones of Type 3, which contain added or deleted code statements [@Roy2008; @Cordy2011].

-## Evaluation Measures

-We used precision, recall, and F$_1$-measure to evaluate our approach.
-They are computed using TP (true positives), FP (false positives), FN (false negatives), which are defined as follows:

-- TP: This is the number of defect-commits that were properly classified by BIANCA
-- FP: This is the number of healthy commits that were classified by BIANCA as risky
-- FN: This is the number of defect introducing-commits that were not detected by BIANCA
-- Precision: TP / (TP + FP)
-- Recall: TP / (TP + FN)
-- F$_1$-measure: 2.(precision.recall)/(precision+recall)

-It is worth mentioning that, in the case of defect prevention, false positives can be hard to identify as the defects could be in the code but not yet reported through a bug report (or issue).
-To address this, we did not include the last six months of history.
-Following similar studies [@Rosen2015; @Chen2014; @Rosen2015a; @Shihab2013], if a defect is not reported within six months then it does not exist.

-# Case Study Results {#sec:result}

-\input{tex/result}

-Table \ref{tab:results} shows the results of applying BIANCA in terms of organization, project name, a short description of the project, the number of classes, the number of commits, the number of defect-commits, the number of defect-commits detected by BIANCA, precision (%), recall (%), F$_1$-measure and the average difference, in days, between detected commit and the _original_ commit inserting the defect for the first time.

-With $\alpha$ = 35%, BIANCA achieves in average a precision of 90.75% (13,899/15,316) commits identified as risky.
-Theses commits triggered the opening of an issue and had to be fixed later on.
-On the other hand, BIANCA achieves in average 37.15% recall (15,316/41,225) and an average F$_1$ measure of 52.72%.
-Also, out of the 15,316 commits BIANCA classified as _risky_, only 1,320 (8.6%) were because they were matching a defect-commit inside the same project.
-This finding supports the idea that developers of a project are not likely to introduce the same defect twice while developers of different project using the same dependencies are, in fact, likely to introduce similar defects.
-Indeed, if developers were to introduce the same defect several time inside the same project, then the proportion of commit classified as _risky_ per BIANCA because they match a defect-commit inside the same project would be higher than 8.6%.
-This is a potentially a crucial finding for researchers aiming to achieve cross-project defect prevention, regardless of the technique (i.e. statistical model, AST comparison, code comparison, etc.) employed.

-It is important to note that we do not claim that 37.15% of open-source systems issues are caused by the projects dependencies.
-To support such a claim, we would need to analyse the 15,316 detected defect-commits and determine how many yields defects that are similar across projects.
-Studying the similarity of defects across projects is a complex task and may require analysing the defect reports manually.
-This is left as part of future work.
-This said, we showed, in this paper, that software systems sharing dependencies also share common issues, irrespective to whether these issues represent similar defects or not.
+\comment{wahab} {the following subsection can be merged with the previous one.
+BTW, I moved it from the result section to here.}
 ## Project Dependency Analysis {#sec:dependencies}

 Figure \ref{fig:dep-graph} shows the project dependency graph.
 The dependency graph is composed of 592 nodes divided into five clusters shown in yellow, red, green, purple and blue.
 The size of the nodes in Figure \ref{fig:dep-graph} are proportional to the number of connections from and to the other nodes.